Skip links

 What Is Addiction Psychiatry?

 An addiction psychiatrist is a medical doctor who specializes in the diagnosis and treatment of substance use disorders and coexisting conditions that affect both the body and the mind.
-Because addiction has far-reaching impacts on physical and mental health, both elements need to be incorporated in a treatment plan.
-Psychiatric rehabilitation and recovery does just that: it helps you explore the issues that lie at the root of the addiction while also enabling you to regain your physical strength and wellbeing that were compromised during your period of substance abuse.
+Because addiction has far-reaching impacts on physical and mental health, both elements need to be incorporated into a treatment plan.
+Psychiatric rehabilitation and recovery does just that: it helps you explore the issues that lie at the root of the addiction while also enabling you to regain your physical strength and well-being that were compromised during your period of substance abuse.

 How Addiction Affects The Mind

 Mental health and addiction can have a circular effect on each other.
 In other words, mental health problems can be at the root of the addiction, and the addiction can exacerbate or create mental health issues.
-Ultimately, you can end up with a situation in which the mental illness and the addiction fuel each other.
+Ultimately, you can end up in a situation in which the mental illness and the addiction fuel each other.

 Some examples of the relationship between addiction and mental health include the following:

-• Addiction can stem from trauma that creates anxiety, depression, and post traumatic stress disorder (PTSD)
+• Addiction can stem from trauma that creates anxiety, depression, and post-traumatic stress disorder (PTSD)

 • Mental illnesses such as depression and anxiety can both result in and stem from substance abuse